 There are many variations of tribal tattoos, depending on the culture, but the one thing that they have in common is their very artistic interpretation.
 Initially, ancient tribes would use symbols to represent their social status, as a way to provide protection to the wearer, or simply to express themselves.
 Most of these designs are detailed, using patterns that are meaningful to the chosen tribe, and this is, therefore, an excellent way to honor your heritage.
 These pieces tend to look best on shoulders and arms.

 19. Meaningful Tattoo

-What is meaningful to one person may be entirely different for the next, and that is the beauty in getting a deeply personal tattoo.
+What is meaningful to one person may be entirely different for the next, and that is the beauty of getting a deeply personal meaningful tattoo.
 You can pay tribute to your nearest and dearest by including their names, dates of birth, or symbols that serve as a reminder of your bond with them.
-On the other hand, individuals can be inspired by animals or objects whose characteristics they may be able to relate with or feel gives them purpose.
+On the other hand, individuals can be inspired by animals or objects whose characteristics they may be able to relate with or give them purpose.